Mick1406/GUI_for_InstagramBot/README.md

 ## Disclaimer

 Under no circumstances shall I be liable for any direct and indirect consequences for using the app!
-Be aware that using this app intensively may get you locked out from Instagram account.
+Be aware that using this app intensively may get you locked out from your Instagram account.